Early Childhood At The Garden

 "Sunshine is delicious, rain is refreshing, wind braces us up, and snow is exhilarating; there is no such thing as bad weather, only different kinds of good weather." ~ John Ruskin

 Joyful Beginnings - The Toddler Program for ages 2-3

-This is our Toddler program for children ages 2 and 3, with a ratio of 1:5.
-It is a half-day drop-off program that nourishes the senses and allows for self-initiated exploration and movement!
-Our warm, homelike environment provides a safe first step toward school.
+Our warm, homelike environment for our Toddler Program provides a safe first step toward school.
+For children ages 2 and 3, our half-day drop-off program nourishes the senses and allows for self-initiated exploration and movement!

 A predictable rhythm shapes our time together, filled with song and activities that bring joy and goodness to the children's day.
 Our 15-acre campus allows for the physical exploration of space that helps build self- confidence, resilience, curiosity, and joy in the young child.

 Both co-op and standard options are available, depending on a family's needs.
 The class meets Monday, Wednesday, and Friday and the hours are from 9am - 12:30pm and follows the same calendar schedule as our school.

 The Forest Kindergarten (ages 4 - 6)